ilanschnell/bitarray/doc/reference.rst

 ``bytereverse(start=0, stop=<end of buffer>, /)``
-   Reverse the bit order for the bytes in range(start, stop) in-place.
+   Reverse the bit order for each buffer byte in range(start, stop) in-place.
    The start and stop indices are given in terms of bytes (not bits).
-   By default, all bytes in the buffer are reversed.
-   Note: This method only changes the buffer; it does not change the endianness of the bitarray object.
+   Also note that this method only changes the buffer; it does not change the endianness of the bitarray object.

    New in version 2.2.5: optional start and stop arguments.